fpgaemu/fpgaemu/docs/emulation.rst

    frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media;
    gyroscope; picture-in-picture" allowfullscreen></iframe>

 Still confused?
-Here's a more approachable example that may help:
+Here is a more approachable example that may help:

 Imagine you had a box of USB sticks to sell, where each stick performs some task, whether it is counting from one to ten, transferring some songs to the hard drive, or even running another smaller computer.
 Because we